Autocar India

 Yes

 The Creta clearly pulls ahead when it comes to interior features.
-It gets a larger touchscreen, an extra rear wireless charger, an 8-speaker sound system.
+It gets a larger touchscreen, an extra rear wireless charger and an 8-speaker sound system.
 It stands out with Boss mode and a retractable seatback table.
 The Taigun does have an edge in one area, offering wireless Apple CarPlay and Android Auto as standard, while the Creta requires an adapter.

 VW Taigun GT Plus Sport vs Hyundai Creta King: Safety